-If Chris' salary and the Productivity contributions remain the same during the 2012/13 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$18,910 [\$25,000 - (\$2,100 + \$3,990)].
+If Chris' salary (and hence the Productivity contributions) remain the same during the 2013/14 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$18,910 [\$25,000 - (\$2,100 + \$3,990)].

 Chris decides to limit his additional before-tax voluntary contributions to a maximum of \$17,000.
 He also decides he should review his superannuation during the year to ensure that any change in his circumstances (in particular, any salary increase or super on allowances or bonuses) does not cause him to exceed his concessional (before-tax) contribution limit.
-Chris puts some notes in his diary to remind himself to follow up.
+Chris puts some notes in his electronic diary to remind himself to follow up.

-Examples to determine concessional (before tax) contribution limits using NTCs: For Staff (Category PEGS:2)
+8. Examples to determine concessional (before-tax) contribution limits using NTCs: For Staff (Category PEGS:2)

+Kerry is age 45.
 The compulsory contributions which Kerry is required to make toward her defined benefit are paid from before-tax salary.

-Note: this example assumes there are no other non-concessional contributions being made by the member to another super fund.
+Note: this example assumes there are no other concessional contributions being made by the member to another super fund.